maheshsabnis/blazejan2021/readme.md

 HINT: https://www.dotnetcurry.com/nodejs/1216/using-nodejs-process-post-data

 Create a Node.js app that will perform Async operations for Reading / Writing data to external service using 'Q' library

+Day 9: Hands-on-Lab

+Create an Express.js Web Application.
+This application will render HTML pages based on Express Routes.
+Create REST APIs using Express.js that will perform CRUD Operations to the Pertsistable Store in memory Create an Array of UserName and Password, make sure that the user is able to perform REST API calls based on valid credentials